-The Garage, located in Norwich, is a hub for performing arts, a creative playground – from first steps to professionals.
+The Garage Trust (Registered Charity No. 1098975) is a hub for performing arts, a creative playground – from first steps to professionals.
 We work with local and national partners to provide high quality performing arts programming, participation, education and training for all ages.
 It is a place for everyone but has a particular focus on young people from all backgrounds.

 The Garage operates year round, in theatre, dance, music and fitness.
 This programme of activity includes: